ManticoreGamesInc/platform-documentation/src/core_api.md

 ### StaticMesh

-StaticMesh is a CoreObject representing a static mesh.
+StaticMesh is a CoreObject representing a mesh.

 | Function | Return Type | Description | Tags |
 | -------- | ----------- | ----------- | ---- |